rnkn/fountain-mode/README.md

 Features
 --------

-- support for the Fountain 1.1 specification (except scene numbers and dual dialog)
+- Support for most of the Fountain 1.1 specification (scene numbers and dual dialog are forthcoming)
+- Auto-align elements for a kind of WYSIWYG (display only, does not modify file contents)
+- Integration with `outline.el` to toggle visibility of sections and scenes (beta, see below)
-- export to HTML and PDF (requires [Prince][])
+- Export to HTML and PDF (PDF export requires [Prince][])
-- include or omit a title page
+- Include or omit a title page
+- Navigate by scene heading
+- Emphasis (bold, italic, underlined text)
+- Toggle visibility of emphasis delimiters and syntax characters
-- multiple levels of syntax highlighting for all elements (see below)
+- Multiple levels of syntax highlighting for all elements (see below)
-- auto-indentation for a kind of WYSIWYG (display only, does not modify file contents)
-- add/remove automatic (CONT'D) to successively speaking characters
+- Add/remove automatic "(CONT'D)" to successively speaking characters
-- automatic (MORE) and (CONT'D) when breaking dialog across pages in PDF output
+- Automatic "(MORE)" and "(CONT'D)" when breaking dialog across pages in PDF output
-- `occur` navigator for section headings, synopses, notes and scene headings
-- templates for inserting synopses, notes and metadata
+- Templates for inserting synopses, notes and metadata
-- navigate by scene heading
-- support for emphasis (bold, italic, underlined text)
-- toggle visibility of emphasis delimiters and syntax characters
-- support for both official and legacy commenting (boneyard) syntax
+- Support for both official and legacy commenting (boneyard) syntax
+- Navigator (using `occur`) for section headings, synopses, notes and scene headings
 - everything is customizable, of course

 The following features are not *yet* supported: